ARE MONOPOLIES POSSIBLE?

 I must dispense with the idea that unsuccessful competitors are owed something.

 (Normally in our society money is used as an efficient medium of exchange, but gold or food or lumber can be traded.
-The customer earned that money somehow, perhaps in wages or perhaps in business income, in any case by producing a product or service.)

 So what happens when a competitor is not successful?
 Basically, that competitor has not offered the value to the customer that someone else has.
 The customer has chosen to deal with another company.